Gloria Kisch: Return to New York

+Functional sculpture

+Kisch began sculpting almost exclusively with metal in the early 1980s, due in part because metal would give her art a “longer life.”
+Kisch embarked on "functional sculptures," objects and furnishings that blurred the line between art and design.
+She exhibited these works at the pioneering Soho gallery Art et Industrie.
+Of her approach to making functional sculpture, Kisch said, “I have eased into functional art, its duality offers a resolution for some of my ideas.
+Wrapping my fantasies around a preconceived utilitarian object is the basis for this dichotomy.”
+The art critic Rose Slivka noted that Kisch’s furniture forms ‘look as if they are gloating with the secret of their own utility.'

-Kisch was included along with artists such as David Hare and Donald Lipski in the 1988 exhibition The Legacy of Surrealism in Contemporary Art at the Ben Shahn Galleries at William Paterson College.
+In 1988, Kisch’s figurative sculpture ‘Comrades’ was included in the exhibition The Legacy of Surrealism in Contemporary Art at the Ben Shahn Galleries at William Paterson College.

 In 1991, Kisch began residing on Long Island.
-In 2000, she founded a 40-acre personal studio with metalworking and welding workshops in Flanders, Riverhead, Long Island that she called Three Ponds.
+In 2000, she constructed a studio with metalworking and welding workshops on a 40-acre converted duck farm in Flanders, Riverhead, Long Island that she called Three Ponds.
+Here Kisch began to incorporate elements of nature into her sculpture.
+“I live by nature and I am inspired by nature.”
+She began a series of large-scale steel sculptures evoking pond reeds, and later, her well-known free-standing as well as wall-mounted metal flower forms emerged.
+During this period, Kisch also began her ‘Bells’, stainless steel mobiles conjuring temple bells, chandeliers, and wind chimes, some emitting sound if struck or moved.
 She worked prolifically at Three Ponds until her death in 2014.

-Kisch was included in the 1993 exhibition Art and Application at Turbulence Gallery in New York along with artists such as Vito Acconci, John Chamberlain, Richard Artschwager, Dennis Oppenheim, and Haim Steinbach.
-The following year, the Los Angeles County Museum of Art acquired Kisch's 1977 lithograph The Right Place to present in the 1995 exhibition Made in LA: The Prints of Cirrus Editions, along with works by John Baldessari, Vija Clemins, Charles Christopher Hill, Jay McCafferty, and Eugene Sturman.
+Kisch was included in the 1993 exhibition Art and Application at Turbulence Gallery in New York along with artists such as Vito Acconci, John Chamberlain, Richard Artschwager, Michele Oka Doner, Dennis Oppenheim, and Haim Steinbach among others.
 In 2007, she had a notable two-person show with sculptor Dale Chihuly at the Vered Gallery in East Hampton, NY, where she exhibited her Flowers series.
-In 2009, American Image Books published the book Gloria Kisch: Fusion of Opposites, showcasing her sculptural work and in 2010 she presented a solo exhibition at Guild Hall in East Hampton, NY.
+In 2009, American Image Books published the monograph Gloria Kisch: Fusion of Opposites, showcasing her sculptural work and in 2010 her work was presented in a solo exhibition at Guild Hall in East Hampton, NY.
+In 2014, Kisch’s flower sculptures were included in an exhibition at the Nassau County Museum of Art.

 Public art

-Kisch's large scale sculptural work also lent itself to public installation.
-In 1978 she exhibited as part of Sculpture '78 at the Civic Center Mall.
-A year later, she also showed publicly as part of the exhibition 10-15 at Cal State San Bernardino.

-In 1987 her sculpture Big Apple Christmas Tree was installed in the Robert Moses Plaza at Lincoln Center.
-Her monumental sculpture Octopus II was exhibited in 2002 in Dag Hammarskjold Plaza, followed by a presentation of her sculpture Copper Fusion in 2010–11; both installations were organized by the City of New York and the Department of Parks and Recreation.
+Kisch's large scale sculptural work has been featured in sites for public art.
+In 1987, Kisch's sculpture Big Apple Christmas Tree was installed in the Robert Moses Plaza at Lincoln Center.
+Her monumental steel sculpture Octopus II was exhibited in 2002 in Dag Hammarskjold Plaza, followed by a presentation of her sculpture Copper Fusion in 2010–11; both installations were organized by the City of New York and the Department of Parks and Recreation.
+In 2008, Kisch installed ‘Nagas’ on the rooftop terrace of the San Angelo Museum of Fine Arts.